-Romeo and Juliet queestionWatch
+Romeo and Juliet queestionWatch this thread

 Starting with this speech, explore how Shakespeare presents attitudes towards love in Romeo and Juliet?